JaretCrist/CS4620-Final-Project/README.md

 1. cd backend
 2. npm i
 3. npm run start
+- Verify that the server is running on port 3000
 - LEAVE THIS RUNNING
 4. Open new terminal instance
 5. cd frontend